feideconnect/core-apis/docs/authorizations.md

-# API Gatekeeper Administration API for Dataporten
+# Authorizations API for Dataporten

 To test the API, obtain an authentication token and